TensorStack-AI/OnnxStack/README.md

 [![Core Badge](https://img.shields.io/nuget/v/OnnxStack.Core?color=4bc51e&label=OnnxStack.Core)](https://www.nuget.org/packages/OnnxStack.Core)
 ![Nuget](https://img.shields.io/nuget/dt/OnnxStack.Core)

 `OnnxStack.Core` is a .NET library designed to facilitate seamless interaction with the `OnnxRuntime` C# API.
 This project simplifies the creation and disposal of `OrtValues` and offers straightforward services for loading and running inferences on a variety of models.
 With a focus on improving developer efficiency, the library abstracts complexities, allowing for smoother integration of `OnnxRuntime` into .NET applications.
-Explore the documentation for detailed usage instructions and take advantage of simplified workflows for managing `OrtValues` and conducting inferences effortlessly.

-More information and Examples can be found in the `OnnxStack.Core` project **[README](OnnxStack.Core/README.md)**
+More information and examples can be found in the `OnnxStack.Core` project **[README](OnnxStack.Core/README.md)**

 __________________________